odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

         ??? advanced "Paste the skeleton code into the TopicCataloguingConnector class"
             ---8<-- "docs/education/egeria-dojo/developer/topic-cataloguing-connector-skeleton.md"

-        Resolve the Egeria dependencies in both of the java classes for your connector.
+        Resolve the Egeria dependencies in all 4 of the java classes for your connector.

         Run maven with the `clean install` options to create the jar file and you are ready to test your new connector.

         ??? advanced "Testing your connector"